InspiryThemes/realhomes-docs/docs/ims-installation.md

-# Inspiry Memberships Installation
+# Install Inspiry Memberships Plugin

-You can install and setup [Inspiry Memberships Plugin](https://wordpress.org/plugins/inspiry-memberships/) to setup membership packages.
+You have to install and configure [Inspiry Memberships Plugin](https://wordpress.org/plugins/inspiry-memberships/) to setup memberships.

-Please navigate to **Dashboard → Plugins → Add New** and search for "Inspiry Memberships" as shown in the screenshot below:
+Navigate to **Dashboard → Plugins → Add New** and search for **Inspiry Memberships** as displayed in the screenshot below:

 ![Real Homes Documentation](images/membership/inspiry-membership.png)

-Once you have found it then click the "Install Now" link under the Inspiry Memberships for WordPress plugin in the list of results.
+Once you have found it then click the **Install Now**, Activate it after installation.

-Click the "**Activate Plugin**" link after the plugin has been installed.

-### Inspiry Memberships Welcome Page

-After Inspiry Memberships plugin is actviated, you will be redirected to plugin's welcome page.
+After activation, will be redirected to plugin's welcome page.

 ![Real Homes Documentation](images/membership/inspiry-membership-plugin-page.jpg)

 You can start configuring the settings of the plugin by clicking on the Start Configuring button.

-### Configuring Inspiry Memberships

 To configure the plugin, please follow these steps: